Two prominent Minnesota senators split from DFL, start independent caucus

 "We share the same vision of a prosperous Iron Range and will continue to work with them to fight for jobs on the Range," the East Gull Lake Republican said.

-Bakk, a longtime majority and minority leader, was ousted as caucus leader earlier this year by Sen. Susan Kent of Woodbury.
+Bakk, a longtime majority and minority leader, was ousted as caucus leader earlier this year by Kent, a newer legislator from the suburbs.
 He had led the Senate DFL caucus for nearly a decade and was first elected to the chamber in 2002, after serving in the House for eight years.

 Tomassoni, who has also served nearly three decades in the Legislature, was recently voted in as temporary Senate president as part of a gambit by the GOP to protect its slim majority should U.S. Sen. Amy Klobuchar join the Biden administration and Gov. Tim Walz appoint Lt.
 Gov Peggy Flanagan to her seat.
 Under such a scenario, the Senate president would be elevated to the lieutenant governor post, leaving a vacancy in the chamber.